j3soon/Handwritten-Digit-Recognition-Painter/README.md

 # Handwritten Digit Recognition Painter

-A handwritten digit recognition painter implementation on Basys 3 Artix-7 FPGA using Verilog.
+A handwritten digit recognition painter implementation on Basys 3 Artix-7 FPGA using Verilog and a little VHDL.

 ## Report & Explanation